Leaflet: What you will need to pay

 If you would like to be involved in shaping our services, we are always looking for new members to join the People Bank.
 The People Bank is a database of volunteers who have an interest in our services.
 Membership is voluntary and there are many ways you can be involved.

-Once you have joined and told us how you’d like to be involved, the People Bank team will match you with available opportunities.
+Once you have joined and told us how you’d like to be involved, we will match you with available opportunities.
 For more information:

 Was this page helpful?